-9. Assessment of learning outcomes in class and at the final exam (procedure and examples)

-- Discussion in which students analyse characteristics of market structures and their specificities and the effect of ICT on business operations of a company, as well as principles, components and importance of financial reporting (I1, I2) from the aspect of modern measures of business success. - Continuous assessment (preliminary exam) in written form, in which students demonstrate their understanding of theoretical concepts and practical implications of using economic policy measures and instruments, management and business planning (I4, I5, I6, I7), manners in which they work and affect business operations, as well as macroeconomic developments and parts of business environment and consumer impact. - Group or individual seminar paper/case study according to the instructions and evaluation criteria (13) set in advance. - Final written assessment in which students demonstrate their understanding of the application and technique of business event and transaction records for the purpose of high-quality financial reporting, and the possibilities to apply entrepreneurial strategies to improve business processes and manage services (I4, I5, I6, I7).

-10. Mandatory literature (at the time of submission of study programme proposal)
+Project Continuous assessment 1 Report Practical work Portfolio 9.
+Assessment of lear 9.
+Assessment of learning outcomes in class and at the final exam (procedure and examples) Discussion in which students analyse characteristics of market structures and their specificities and the effect of ICT on business operations of a company, as well as principles, components and importance of financial reporting (I1, I2) from the aspect of modern measures of business success.
+Continuous assessment (preliminary exam) in written form, in which students demonstrate their understanding of theoretical concepts and practical implications of using economic policy measures and instruments, management and business planning (I4, I5, I6, I7), manners in which they work and affect business operations, as well as macroeconomic developments and parts of business environment and consumer impact.
+Group or individual seminar paper/case study according to the instructions and evaluation criteria (I3) set in advance.
+Final written assessment in which students demonstrate their understanding of the application and technique of business event and transaction records for the purpose of high-quality financial reporting, and the possibilities to apply entrepreneurial strategies to improve business processes ces (14, 15, 16, 17). - - study programme propo osal, - , MATE, Zagreb, 2009. akladništvo d.o.o., Zagre eb, 2 2006.
+11. Optional/addition nal lite erature (at the time o f subm ission of the study progr am me proposal) Gulin, D., Tušek, B., Žager, L.: Poslovno planiranje, kontrola i analiza, Hrvatska zajednica računovođa i financijskih djelatnika, Zagreb, 2004.
+Polovina S., Medić Đ.: Osnove ekonomije - Priručnik za studij ekonomije uz udžbenik P.Samuelson W.Nordhaus, Medinek, Zagreb, 2002.
+Ostrom, E.: Upravljanje zajedničkim dobrima: Evolucija institucija za kolektivno djelovanje, Naklada Jesenski i Turk, Zagreb, 2006.
+4. North, D. C.: Institucije, institucionalna promjena i ekonomska uspješnost, Masmedia, Zagreb, 2003.
+12. Number of assigned reading copies in relation to the number of students currently attending the course Ti tle Number of copies Number of student S 13.
+Quality monitoring methods that ensure the acquisition of exit knowledge, skills and competences - ensuring and continuou • t classes and study programme (as part of the activities of the Quality Assurance Committee at the Faculty of Informatics and Digital Technologies).

-- 1. Samuelson, P.A., Nordhaus, D.W.: Ekonomija, MATE, Zagreb, 2009. - 2.
-Buble, M.: Osnove menadžmenta, Sinergija-nakladništvo d.o.o., Zagreb, 2006.

-11. Optional/additional literature (at the time of submission of the study programme proposal)

-- 1. Gulin, D., Tušek, B., Žager, L.: Poslovno planiranje, kontrola i analiza, Hrvatska zajednica računovođa i financijskih djelatnika, Zagreb, 2004. - 2.
-Polovina S., Medić Đ.: Osnove ekonomije Priručnik za studij ekonomije uz udžbenik P.Samuelson W.Nordhaus, Medinek, Zagreb, 2002. - 3.
-Ostrom, E.: Upravljanje zajedničkim dobrima: Evolucija institucija za kolektivno djelovanje, Naklada Jesenski i Turk, Zagreb, 2006. - 4.
-North, D. C.: Institucije, institucionalna promjena i ekonomska uspješnost, Masmedia, Zagreb, 2003.

-12. Number of assigned reading copies in relation to the number of students currently attending the course

-13. Quality monitoring methods that ensure the acquisition of exit knowledge, skills and competences

-Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities of the Quality Assurance Committee at the Department of Informatics).
 In the last week of classes, students will evaluate the quality of classes using an anonymous questionnaire.
 Students' achievements in the course will also be analysed (percentage of students who passed the course and their average grade).